 These moments make me question my actions as a parent.
 Was I setting the foundation for him to be picky in other areas of his life as well?

 This picky culture isn’t so far off from how the Sadducees used to live in the Bible.
-The Sadducees were a Jewish party which represented the wealthy and sophisticated.
+The Sadducees were a Jewish party that represented the wealthy and sophisticated.
 In Jesus’ time even though this group was small in number they had a strong political and religious influence in Jerusalem.
 The Sadducees were the ultimate picky culture.
 They picked and chose which truths they wanted to believe and not believe.

 “But when he saw many of the Pharisees and Sadducees coming to where he was baptizing, he said to them: “You brood of vipers!
 Who warned you to flee from the coming wrath?”
 Matthew 3:7

 In this passage, John the Baptist was preparing the way for Jesus.
-John the Baptist was calling the the Pharisees and Sadducees a “brood of vipers,” because they wanted to hear and see the message of baptism he was teaching, but thought the message didn’t pertain to them.
+John the Baptist was calling the Pharisees and Sadducees a “brood of vipers,” because they wanted to hear and see the message of baptism he was teaching, but thought the message didn’t pertain to them.
 John was preaching about repentance, a deliberate turning away from sins in order to be forgiven and receive the righteousness of God.
 He was teaching everyone needed to repent and be baptized in order to be made new in God and that God always forgave those who repented.

-John knew the Sadducees only believed in half truths.
+John knew the Sadducees only believed in half-truths.
 They only accepted five books of Moses and rejected all other oral traditions (Mark 12:18 footnote).
 They didn’t believe in the resurrection or a personal Messiah but held onto to the promise of the Messianic Age a future era where there would be peace, harmony a life without strife or hardship (Acts 4:1, Matt.
 3:7 footnote).
-They wanted to believe in the promise of life with harmony, but didn’t want to walk away from a life of sin.
+They wanted to believe in the promise of life with harmony but didn’t want to walk away from a life of sin.
 John actually refused to baptize the Pharisees and Sadducees because he knew they failed to repent (remove sin from their lives).
 The Pharisees and Sadducees had one thing in common, they believed their salvation and deliverance was already given to them because of their birthright into the Jewish heritage.

-When John asked them “Who warned you to flee from the coming wrath?” he was asking them ‘who told you the Messiah is coming to bring repentance or judgement?’
+When John asked them “Who warned you to flee from the coming wrath?” he was asking them ‘who told you the Messiah is coming to bring repentance or judgment?’
 Did they only want to hear the message when their lives were at stake?

 How true is this for our lives as well.